 Why Are My Hands Numb and Tingling at Night?

 The nerves that provide feeling and sensation to your hands go through tunnels.
 When you bend your joints for extended periods of time, some of these nerves can become pinched, causing your hands to either tingle or go numb.

 The reason this happens so often at night is because most people sleep with bent arms (whether in the fetal position, with their arms under a pillow, or with hands placed on the stomach while sleeping face up).

 There are several risk factors that can exacerbate the condition, which we discuss below.

 Carpal Tunnel Syndrome

-The carpal tunnel is a passage that serves as a conduit for the median nerve to go from the forearm to the wrist.
-When compressed for long periods of time, a patient will start feeling symptoms in a very gradual manner in the thumb, index finger, wrist, and the palm of the hand.
+Patients will start feeling symptoms in a very gradual manner in the thumb, index finger, wrist, and the palm of the hand.
 As the condition worsens, the patient may experience symptoms all the way up to the forearm and shoulder.
 Left untreated, it can significantly affect one’s ability to grasp objects.

 Carpal Tunnel Syndrome Symptoms